hda-technical/dancebooks/transcriptions/[1735, en] Kellom Tomlinson - The Art of Dancing.md

 Body[[first upon the Toe and afterwards upon the Heel.
-See in some Measure the second Figure in Plate VI. and second Figure in Plate X]], which it supports, 'till the third or fourth Note is expir[-] ed[[See the Point or first Figure in Plate VI]], according to the Time in which it is done, that is, whe[-] ther it be of triple or common; upon which the last Step or _light Stamp_ is made, the same Way crossing before the right[[See the second Figure in Plate XI, with the Knees bent in readiness to proceed to the _Chassee_ following, which is performed in like Manner, but on the contrary Foot.
+See in some Measure the second Figure in Plate VI. and second Figure in Plate X]], which it supports, 'till the third or fourth Note is expir[-] ed[[See the Point or first Figure in Plate VI]], according to the Time in which it is done, that is, whe[-] ther it be of triple or common; upon which the last Step or _light Stamp_ is made, the same Way crossing before the right[[See the second Figure in Plate XI]], with the Knees bent in readiness to proceed to the _Chassee_ following, which is performed in like Manner, but on the contrary Foot.